McKean-Vlasov PDE with Irregular Drift and Applications to Large Deviations for Conservative SPDEs: Analysis of the McKean-Vlasov PDE

-\end{enumerate} \end{definition} Since the estimation (1) in Definition \ref{dfn-3} is not strong enough to guarantee the global integrability of the parabolic defect measure $q$, the test function $\varphi$ in Definition \ref{dfn-3} is required to have compact support with respect to $x$ and $\xi$.
+\end{enumerate} \end{definition} We point out that the regularity (1) in Definition \ref{dfn-3} is not strong enough to guarantee the global integrability of the parabolic defect measure $q$, so the test function $\psi$ in Definition \ref{dfn-3} is required to have compact support with respect to $x$ and $\xi$.